alan-turing-institute/whatwhat/README.md

 You shouldn't need to change any of the other settings here.

+### Lookup table for GitHub usernames

+`whatwhat` attempts to match people's full names on Forecast with GitHub usernames.
+It is quite successful at doing this, but there are a few edge cases where people's GitHub profiles do not have enough data.
+To get around this, you can manually add a mapping inside the file `~/.config/whatwhat/users`.
+Each line in this file should look like:

+    {Full name on Forecast}:{GitHub username}

+(without the curly braces).
+If `whatwhat`'s automatic username detection is turning up false positives for a person, you can also override it by entering their info in this file.

 ## Usage

 Note that, to compile and execute the source code *in your working directory*, `whatwhat` should always be run using `dune exec -- whatwhat [options]`.